 Elbagir's shocking report from Libya, which sparked a global outcry, was recognized with a 2018 George Polk Award in the Foreign Television Reporting category, the Royal Television Society (RTS) Award for Scoop of the Year, a Golden Nymph Award in the Best TV News Item category at the Monte Carlo TV Festival, the Television Trophy at the Bayeux Calvados-Normandy Awards and two Association for International Broadcasting (AIB) Awards in the Impact and Daily Journalism - Video award categories.

 Following her investigations into abuses perpetrated against women and children -- including the sale of displaced Nigerian children to Boko Haram and the mutilation of British Somali girls by FGM practitioners in Nairobi -- Elbagir was named the RTS 2016 Specialist Journalist of the Year.

-At immense personal risk she reported on the Ebola outbreak which has ravaged West Africa, going inside Liberia's quarantine zones and exploring the devastation the disease has wrought across both urban and rural communities.
-Elbagir was also the first international journalist to report from Chibok, the northern Nigerian village from which over 250 schoolgirls were kidnapped by the terrorist group Boko Haram.
+At immense personal risk, Elbagir reported on the Ebola outbreak that ravaged West Africa in 2014, going inside Liberia's quarantine zones and exploring the devastation the disease has wrought across both urban and rural communities.
+She was also the first international journalist to report from Chibok, the northern Nigerian village from which over 250 schoolgirls were kidnapped by the terrorist group Boko Haram in 2014.
 Here she was able to interview two young girls who had managed to escape, and who described the ordeal of t